Identifying Hazards and Communicating Risks

 Occupational health problem | Back injuries in manufacturing facilities | Posture | Mechanical forces | Lack of equipment necessitates human lifting. |

-Risk and the precautionary principle8
+Risk and the precautionary principle 16

 Occupational Hazards